Menu

 Which island has better beaches - Corfu or Crete?

-Crete has more diverse and dramatic beaches, ranging from the world-famous Balos Lagoon to varied coastlines with different beach types.
-Corfu offers gentler sandy bays with calmer waters that are perfect for swimming and families.
-Crete also wins for spectacular sunsets at beaches like Falassarna.
+Crete offers more diverse beaches from Balos Lagoon to spectacular sunset spots like Falassarna.
+Corfu provides gentler sandy bays with calmer waters perfect for swimming and families.

 How do you get from Corfu to Crete by ferry?